msecrist-couchbase/smallcb-training-capella/README.md

   on 0.0.0.0 addr instead of 127.0.0.1 addr?
   See "-containerPublishAddr" cmd-line flag.

-create couchbase user better than Administrator:password, especially dynamically with user & password that look more like UUID's when we're in >= zipcar mode?

 client-side JS to prevent over-clicking on Run/Submit button, where the current attempt of onRunSubmit() doesn't work very well for the 2nd click on 'run'.